saleem-faeq/leaves-animation/README.md

 # leaves-animation
-using pure CSS to generate a dutiful autmin leaves animation
+using pure CSS to generate a Butiful autmin leaves animation